-REQUIREMENTS FOR THE LIBERAL STUDIES PROGRAM I. English (grammar, literature, composition, and speech) 32 quarter units are required in the following: English 100-101.
+REQUIREMENTS FOR THE LIBERAL STUDIES PROGRAM

+I. English (grammar, literature, composition, and speech) 32 quarter units are required in the following: English 100-101.
 Oral and Written Expression (8) 2 courses in literature-one of which must be upper division (8) English 210.
-The Study of Language (4), or English 210.
-The Study of Language (47, 67 English 214.
+The Study of Language (4), or English 214.
 English Syntax (4) English 250.
 Advanced Composition (4) + Spanish 235.
-A Sociolinguistic Approach to Mexican American Dialect and Reading (4), or English 217.
+A Sociolinguistic Approach to Mexican American Dialect and Read- ing (4), or English 217.
 Sociolinguistics: Black English and Reading (4) + English 219.
 Psycholinguistics (4), or Anthropology 212.
 Language and Culture (4) II.
-Natural Sciences and Mathematics 32 guarter units are required in the following: Biological Science 102.
+Natural Sciences and Mathematics 32 quarter units are required in the following: Biological Science 102.
 General Biology (4) Chemistry 102.
 Chemistry for the Citizen (4), or Physics 101.
-Insights in Contemporary Physics (4) + Mathematics 150.
-Elementary Statistics and Probability (4) One lower division course selected upon advisement + Biological Science 236.
+Insights in Contemporary Physics (4) +Mathematics 150.
+Elementary Statistics and Probability (4) One lower division course selected upon advisement +Biological Science 236.
 Environmental Biology (4), or + Chemistry 270.
-General Oceanography: Physical and Chemical (4) + Biological Science 246.
+General Oceanography: Physical and Chemical (4) +Biological Science 246.
 Human Heredity (4), or +Biological Science 256.
-Human Anatomy and Physiology (4) + Mathematics 260.
+Human Anatomy and Physiology (4) +Mathematics 260.
 Computational Methods (4), or Mathematics 342.
-Fundamentals of Elementary Mathematics (4) One upper division course from biological science, chemistry, mathematics, physics, or other approved course, selected upon advisement.
+Fundamentals of Elementary Mathematics (4) One upper division course from biological science, chemistry, mathematics, phys- ics, or other approved course, selected upon advisement.
 III.
 Social and Behavioral Sciences 32 quarter units are required in the following: Economics 100.
 Basic Studies Economics (4), or Geography 100.
 Elements of Geography (4), or approved Lower division S&BS course selected upon advisement.
 History 101.
 History of the United States (4), or Political Science 101.
 American Institutions (4) Anthropology 100.
 Basic Studies Anthropology: Introduction to Culture (4), or Psychology 100.
 Basic Studies Psychology (4), or Sociology 100.
 Basic Studies Sociology (4), or approved lower division S&BS course selected upon advisement.
-5 upper division courses (20 quarter units) selected upon advisement from anthropology, economics, geography, history, political science, psychology, or sociology, with no more than two courses in any one department and with at least four departments represented. the first state of the state of
+5 upper division courses (20 quarter units) selected upon advisement from anthropology, economics, geography, history, political science, psychology, or sociology, with no more than two courses in any one department and with at least four departments represented; at least one must be an upper division history course.